-Malware: infectious bits of software that can be downloaded from websites, email or rogue USB drives
+Malware, or malicious software, refers to infectious bits of software that can be downloaded from websites, email, or rogue USB drives.

-Phishing/Spear Phishing: Social engineering through phone calls or email that trick users into giving critical information that will allow for access to sensitive systems, bank accounts or wire transfer mechanisms.
+Through phone calls or email, social engineering tricks users into giving critical information that will allow for access to sensitive systems, bank accounts, or wire transfer mechanisms.

-Brute Force Attacks: Automated tools deployed by hackers and cyber criminals to test passwords in business networks.
-These tools can crack easy passwords or passwords associated with a user account that uses the same password as a compromised website (i.e. if your information was stolen in the Target hack and you use the same password there as you do at your office).
+Hackers and cybercriminals use automated tools to test passwords in business networks.
+These tools can crack easy passwords or passwords associated with a user account that uses the same password as a compromised website (i.e., if your information was stolen in the Target hack and you use the same password there as you do at your office).

 Need more information on our services and customizable packages?
-Contact Us.
+See them here.